Khatanga, Russia: Port

 The locality is home to the ZAO Sea Commercial Port of Khatanga which accepts various Arctic cargo shipments.
 While the port only operates from June until September, it has five mooring berths capable of admitting vessels with draughts up to 4.6 m.
 Two of the berths service the port fleet, two receive general cargo, and one is reserved for oil products.
 Goods such as refrigerated cargo, timber, and bulk shipments of coal, sand, gravel, and oil are processed at the port.

 Climate

+Khatanga has a subarctic climate (Köppen climate classification Dfc).

+Winters in Khatanga are bitterly cold, although not as extremely frosty as more southern inner Siberia, due to the slight moderating influence of the Arctic Ocean.

+Summer temperatures are mild, with an average July temperature of 12.7 °C (54.9 °F).
+They are also relatively high for its latitude (72 °N), with a record high of 36.7 °C (98 °F) in July.
+Khatanga is the northernmost town in the world below the treeline, as summers are warm enough for trees to grow.
+The only tree that can grow there is the Dahurian larch (Larix gmelinii).

-Khatanga has a subarctic climate (Köppen climate classification Dfc) with short, mild summers and bitterly cold winters.
-Precipitation is quite low, but is somewhat heavier in summer, when it falls mostly as rain, than in the rest of the year, when it falls mostly as snow.
+Precipitation is quite low, but is somewhat higher in summer (when it falls mostly as rain) than in the rest of the year (when it falls mostly as snow).